 1. Accelerate recruitment.

 With so much competition for drivers, it can be challenging to recruit high quality candidates.
-However, by rethinking recruitment and appealing to new pools of talent, you can be on the road to hiring new truckers a lot faster.
+However, by rethinking recruitment and appealing to new pools of talent, you can be on the road to hiring new truck drivers a lot faster.
 Here’s how:

 - Use social media.